 Pinephone vs Purism Librem 5: Specs

-When it comes to Linux phones the PinePhone isn’t alone.
-The other “big name” in the room is Purism’s Librem 5.
+When it comes to Linux phones the PinePhone isn’t going it alone.
+Purism’s Librem 5 is the other “big name” in the room is

 Now, the Librem 5 is a bespoke device.
 It cuts fewer technical corners than the PinePhone does (for better or worse) and uses desktop class components which aren’t designed for a phone form factor.

-Both phones still use proprietary ROM firmware in baseband (though Purism load it with a FOSS driver) as well as in the Wi-Fi and Bluetooth too, though these are separated on different boards in the Librem 5.
+Both phones use proprietary ROM firmware in baseband (though Purism load it with a FOSS driver) as well as in the Wi-Fi and Bluetooth too (though these are separated on different boards in the Librem 5).

-As neither the Pinephone or the Librem 5 are currently available for wider testing at the time of writing, and given that neither has a “stable” software stack to speak of, you won’t find any firm performance comparisons of the two devices.
+As neither the Pinephone or the Librem 5 are currently on general sale (at the time of writing) and given that neither has a “stable” software stack to speak of, it’s too early for any firm performance comparisons to be made about the devices.

 Operating System Support